alex-saunders/ink-ripple/README.md

 # ink-ripple

-The Ink Ripple web component aims to provide a simple and customizable ripple effect, as defined by material design [motion & radial reaction](https://material.io/guidelines/motion/choreography.html#choreography-radial-reaction).
+The Ink Ripple web component aims to provide a simple, customizable and dependency-free ripple effect, as defined by material design [motion & radial reaction](https://material.io/guidelines/motion/choreography.html#choreography-radial-reaction).
 It is designed to work when placed within any non-inline element.

-- Responds to mousedown/up effects to control the ripple
+- Responds to pointer events to control the ripple
 - Support for customizable accent colours
 - Allows 'simulated' ripples (those triggered programatically and not by pointer events)